'It's Like Panic Buying': Demand For Backyard Pools Pushes Wait Until Next Summer

 Last summer, because of COVID, families discovered swimming pools were a great addition.
 Now, the demand is so high it takes about a year to get one built.

 “Last year it was, you know ‘how soon can you get a pool in?
 Can you start tomorrow?
 How fast can the permits happen?’”
 Lenihan said.
-“Now we get the calls and it’s like ‘well do you have availability next year?’”READ MORE: Mega Millions Jackpot Jumps To $515 Million After No Winner In Latest Drawing
+“Now we get the calls and it’s like ‘well do you have availability next year?’”READ MORE: Hopkinton Police Release 911 Call, Radio Transmissions And Logs In Mikayla Miller Death Investigation

 And then there’s the issue of all-important chlorine, which keeps the pool clean and sparkling.